jgorman/wifi-watch/README.md

 on every transition between "good" and "fail" modes.
 This way we can tell at a glance how long we have been in the current state.
-In a still connected high packet loss environment the runs will be short and switch back and forth.
+In a still connected high packet loss environment the runs will be short and switch modes often.

 Here we have lost our internet connection for the last 39 seconds.